UmmuDem/Making_Predictions_Sakila/README.md

   <img src="/images/Normalizer.png" width="250" />
   <img src="/images/standard.png" width="250" />
 </p>
+* Next I created the target column by querying whether the film is rented last month or not.
+This can be done on **mySql workbench** or by defining a function in **Python**.

 ## Next Steps
-* The first thing next to be done is create the target column by querying whether the film is rented last month or not.
-This can be done on mySql workbench or by defining a function in Python.

 * After concatanating the now-all-numerical columns, I will apply logistic regression to that data.
 * In the first step I will divide the data into train and test like 70-30 percentages.
 * After I get the accuracy score for that model, I will try to improve it by going into deeper.